 In Norway, Advent is the time of year when Christians count the days to the birth of Christ celebration – Christmas.
-Advent starts on the fourth Sunday before 25th December and is observed each Sunday until Christmas Day buy light one candle on the first, two on the second, and so on.
-Traditionally, with each lighting of the candles on Sunday, the Advent Song is sung.
+Advent starts on the fourth Sunday before the 25th of December and is observed each Sunday until Christmas Day by lighting one candle on the first Sunday, two on the second, and so on.
+Traditionally, with each lighting of the candles, the Advent Song is sung.

 This season features the colour purple, as purple symbolises anticipation and preparation.
 Traditionally four purple candles are used to represent each Sunday, however it is now common to have white candles, or even red.
 Candles are usually set in a table candelabra, either in a circle or a row, and placed on a table or in a window.
 A decorative plate is sometimes used with the base decorated with tinsel or baubles.

 During this season it is also common to highlight the house with purple decorations such as cushions, linen, ornaments and plates.